If you’ve never tried fajitas – or if you’ve only sampled the takeaway version – you’re in for a treat with these bad boys!

-(Further, you could work with the herb marinade and use it as a paste on other things such as rice or soba noodles.)
+(Also, you could work with the herb marinade and use it as a paste on other things such as rice or soba noodles.)

 Fajitas are relatively high in carbohydrates and you need carbs for cellular energy (especially the brain).
 Indeed, along with fat and protein, they’re a macronutrient.
 Of course, you don’t want to go overboard but you don’t want to go too low either.
 Exercise physiologist Dr Stacy Sims recommends light to moderatively active females have 2.5-3 grams per kilogram of body weight per day.
+If you’re less active or overweight, Dr Wendy Sweet PhD recommends only 1.1 grams per kilogram of body weight.

 However, there’s a lot of fear of carbs but that’s usually referring to ‘refined’ carbohydrates.
 See below under tortillas.